Iroquois Mental Health Center is here to care for all your mental health and substance use disorder needs.

 IMHC receives referrals from primary care physicians throughout its service area.
 The physicians and IMHC collaborate to provide treatment to their respective clients with the client’s best interest and best treatment practices in mind.
 The satellite clinics are typically located in medical offices which promote the collaboration of physical and mental health providers.

 IMHC is committed to its role as a community mental health center.
 In these, we collaborate with other community organizations such as hospitals, public health departments, local court systems, school guidance counselors, domestic violence organizations, sexual assault centers, and more.
-We believe we have been given the opportunity to positively impact the conversation around and treatment of mental health and substance use in the community and strive to partner with others who share this goal.
+Here at IMHC, we believe we have been given the opportunity to positively impact the conversation around and treatment of mental health and substance use in the community and strive to partner with others who share this goal.